 Shelly picked up her copy of Patriarchal Destiny and opened it randomly without looking at it.

 "So do you believe everything in this book?" asked Shelly quizzically, holding it up like a teacher in a classroom, still not sure how far to go.
-And the truth of the matter was that neither of them wanted to ask the "golden" question for fear that the other wasn't supposed to know about polygamy and so compromise Stan's family.
+And the truth of the matter was that neither of them wanted to ask the "golden" question for fear that the other wasn't supposed to know about plural marriage and so compromise Stan's family.

 "I cannot fault it," said Jenny deciding that maybe she should be the one to initiate, though carefully eyeing the two Americans to make sure she wasn't confiding in the wrong kind of people.